-9 SRS 702.0 and SRS 700.0 are APRA reporting standards applicable to Registerable Superannuation Entities (RSEs) available at apra.gov.au 10 MySuper Balanced is compared against the broader APRA MySuper universe while the Choice options are compared against SuperRatings universes as detailed in the Appendix.
+9 SRS 700.0 and SRS 705.0 are APRA reporting standards applicable to Registerable Superannuation Entities (RSEs) available at apra.gov.au 10 MySuper Balanced is compared against the broader APRA MySuper universe while the Choice options are compared against SuperRatings universes as detailed in the Appendix.

-- Income Focused: The ADF Super Income Focused investment option consistently outperformed peer median returns across all measured time periods. - Cash: This investment option underperformed against peers across all measured time periods because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
+- Aggressive: The ADF Super Aggressive investment option has consistently outperformed against peers across 3-year and 5-year time periods.
+This option has a higher asset allocation to growth assets (such as equities), which can drive higher returns (and volatility). - Income Focused: The ADF Super Income Focused investment option outperformed peer median returns across all measured time periods. - Cash: This investment option underperformed against peers across all measured time periods because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
 This means it did not take on additional credit risk, concentration risk or duration risk, as some peer cash options choose to do.